Electrical Safety Certificate (EICR) Costs For Your Home

 How much does an EICR cost?

-The cost of an electrical installation condition report depends on the size of your property and the number of electrical circuits at the property.
-Carrying out an EICR will cost more for a larger property with a larger electrical installation compared to a smaller property.
+The cost of an electrical installation condition report depends on the size of your property and the quantity of electrical circuits at the property.
+Carrying out an EICR will cost more for a larger property with more circuits compared to a smaller property.

 Visit our EICR prices page to find out how much an EICR will cost for your property and to make an online booking.